 ACL Reconstruction: A Guide for Active Adelaideans

 Few sporting injuries produce that sinking feeling quite like an ACL tear.
-Maybe you heard a pop, felt your knee give way underneath you, and knew immediately that something wasn’t right.
+Maybe you’ve heard a pop, felt your knee give way underneath, or known immediately that something wasn’t right.
 Or perhaps the injury crept up more slowly, with persistent instability that makes you hesitant on uneven ground or during quick changes of direction.

-ACL injuries are common, particularly in sports that involve pivoting, jumping and sudden stops, things like football, netball, basketball, and skiing.
-They can affect anyone from competitive athletes to weekend warriors to people who simply stepped awkwardly getting off a bus.
+ACL injuries are common, particularly in sports that involve pivoting, jumping and sudden stops.
+Think of sports like soccer, AFL, netball, basketball, and skiing.
+These injuries can affect anyone from competitive athletes to weekend warriors.

 Not every ACL tear requires surgery.
 But when it does, understanding what reconstruction involves can help you approach the process with confidence.